scholz-lab/GlowTracker/docs/faq.md

 ## Q: The stage moves unintuitively.
-1. Make sure to calibrate the camera and stage relationship by clicking the **Calibrate** button, then **Camera & Stage Calibration** tab.
+1. Make sure to calibrate the camera and stage relationship by clicking the **Calibrate** button, then the **Camera & Stage Calibration** tab.
 This estimates the similarity transformation between the two.
 See the estimated result plot and decide if it's accurate to your setup or not.
-If not, try changing the object to something with clearer structure in the field of view.
+If not, try changing the object to something with a clearer structure in the field of view.

-2. After calibrating the transformation, turn on the' move in image space mode' option in **Settings** > **Stage** > **Move in image space mode**.
+2. After calibrating the transformation, turn on the move in image space mode' option in **Settings** > **Stage** > **Move in image space mode**.
     <figure class="center-figure">
         <img src="custom_assets/images/5 - calibration/camera and stage calibration/3.png" alt="Stage limit" width="80%">
     </figure>